 Good for – History | Architecture | Harry Potter fans

-A journey time of around one hour makes Oxford the perfect destination for an easy one-day train trip from London.
+A journey time of just over an hour makes Oxford the perfect destination for an easy one-day train trip from London.

 Once in Oxford, you will find the main attractions all located in the compact and very walkable city centre.
 Known as the “City of Spires” due to its beautiful skyline enjoy the beautiful architecture and fascinating history on your day trip to Oxford.